pattonsgirl/CEG2350/docs/Labs/Lab02/LabTemplate.md

 5. Command(s) to modify permissions:
 6. How to give user account `sudo`:

+## Part 6 - Citations / Resources

+Add citations / resources for each core topic covered in this lab

 ## Citations

 To add citations, provide the site and a summary of what it assisted you with.
 If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.